+Professional behavior

+Fundamental principles

-Fundamental principles This term is described in paragraph 11 fundamental principles is, in turn, descri paragraphs: •
+This term is described in paragraph 110.1 A1.
+Each of the fundamental principles is, in turn, described in the following paragraphs:

 Integrity R111.1

 Objectivity R112.1

 Professional competence and due care R113.1

 Confidentiality R114.1 to R114.3

-Professional behavior R115.1
+Reasonable and informed third party test

-Reasonable and The reasonable and informed third party test is a consideration informed third by the professional accountant about whether the same conclusions would likely be reached by another party.
+The reasonable and informed third party test is a consideration by the professional accountant about whether the same conclusions would likely be reached by another party.
 Such consideration is made from the perspective of a reasonable and informed third party, who weighs all the relevant facts and circumstances that the accountant knows, or could reasonably be expected to know, at the time that the conclusions are made.
 The reasonable and informed third party does not need to be an accountant, but would possess the relevant knowledge and experience to understand and evaluate the appropriateness of the accountant's conclusions in an impartial manner.